 Excessive Flow Causing Loss

-In addition to any Over-Flow Charge and/or amount under section 3.4(a) it may be liable to pay, the Interconnected Party shall indemnify First Gas for any Loss incurred by First Gas that arises from its Over-Flow (where that Loss shall include any Interconnection Fees, Transmission Charges and/or Non-standard Transmission Charges which First Gas may be required to waive or rebate as a result) up to the Capped Amounts.
-First Gas shall use reasonable endeavours in the circumstances to mitigate its Loss.
-The Interconnected Party shall:
+In addition to any Over-Flow Charge, Peaking Charge and/or amount payable under section 3.3(a), the Interconnected Party shall indemnify First Gas for any Loss incurred by First Gas that arises from the Over-Flow or Excess Peaking (where that Loss shall include any interconnection fees or charges, Transmission Charges and/or Non-standard Transmission Charges that First Gas may be required to waive or rebate as a result) up to the Capped Amounts.
+First Gas shall mitigate its Loss to the fullest extent reasonably practicable.

-not be relieved of liability under the indemnity in this section 11.12; and

-be deemed not to have acted as a Reasonable and Prudent Operator,

-if its Over-Flow result in a Critical Contingency being declared.

-Credits Receivable as an OBA Party
+Balancing Gas Credits Receivable as an OBA Party

-To the extent it is an OBA Party, First Gas will credit the Interconnected Party in accordance with the Code:

-any Balancing Gas Credits due to it; and
+If the Interconnected Party is an OBA Party in respect of a Receipt Point, First Gas will credit the Interconnected Party in accordance with the Code any Balancing Gas Credits due to it.

-a share of the total Excess Running Mismatch Charges payable by all Receipt Point OBA Parties in respect of the previous Month, equal to:

-ERMCOBRP × MQIP ÷ ∑MQOBRP

-where:

-ERMCOBRP is the aggregate of the charges for Negative ERM and Positive ERM payable by all OBA Parties at Receipt Points that Month;

-MQIP is the aggregate of the metered quantities for that Month of all Receipt Points under this Agreement at which an OBA applies; and

-∑MQOBRP is the aggregate of the metered quantities for that Month of all Receipt Points at which an OBA applies.

 term and TERMINATION

-Termination for cause
+Termination for breach

-Either party may terminate this Agreement immediately on notice in writing to the other Party specifying the cause, if:

-the other Party defaults in the performance of any material covenants or obligations imposed upon it by this Agreement and has not remedied that default within 30 Days of notice from the terminating party; or
+Either Party may terminate this Agreement immediately on notice in writing to the other Party specifying the cause if the other Party defaults in the performance of any material covenants or obligations imposed upon it by this Agreement and has not remedied that default within 20 Business Days of notice from the terminating Party.

 Suspension for Default

-If the Interconnected Party is in breach of any material term or condition of this Agreement, First Gas shall be entitled to suspend its provision of services to the Interconnected Party for the duration of that non-compliance if, and to the extent that, in First Gas’ reasonable opinion, that action is necessary to protect other users of the Transmission System.
+If First Gas becomes aware that the Interconnected Party is in breach of any material term or condition of this Agreement, First Gas shall be entitled to suspend its provision of services to the Interconnected Party for the duration of that non-compliance if, and to the extent that, in First Gas’ reasonable opinion, that action is necessary to protect other users or their use of the Transmission System.

 Termination Without Prejudice to Amounts Outstanding